apache/doris/docs/en/docs/query-acceleration/async-materialized-view/query-async-materialized-view.md

 - Transparent rewriting does not support window functions.

-- The materialized view SQL definition contains LIMIT and does not support transparent rewriting; queries can use LIMIT.
+- There is LIMIT in queries and materialized views, and transparent rewriting is not supported for the time being.

 - Currently, materialized view definitions cannot utilize views or other materialized views.

 - When the query or materialized view has no data, transparent rewriting is not supported.